maithri-3/ColorFlipper/README.md

 -> On the other hand, the hex page allows flipping between infinite colours as the randomness is based on the permutation of 6 characters or numbers.

 This project is aimed to learn JavaScript basics.

+The project has been published using GitHub at: https://maithri-3.github.io/ColorFlipper/